sarahdadoun01/sarahdadoun01/README.md

 # 👋 Hi!
 I’m @sarahdadoun01, real name — Sarah Dadoun

-Here's a little about me...
 I love learning and I want to spend my life designing and building awesome apps, websites and softwares.
 I'm not afraid of challenging myself.
 I spent most of my 20's in college, discovering what I ultimately wanted to do in life.
 Through countless courses and experiences, I realized my true passion lies in programming, and I've been pursuing it ever since.

 👀 I’m interested in arts, software development and web development.